Patriotism at the Post in Fort Oglethorpe celebrates 243 years of America

-Patriotism at the Post drew a large crowd of folks, many bedecked in red, white and blue clothes, hats and accessories, to the historic polo field on Barnhardt Circle on July 3 to celebrate the 243rd birthday of the United States of America.
+Patriotism at the Post drew a large crowd of folks, many bedecked in red, white and blue clothes, hats and accessories, to the historic polo field on Barnhardt Circle in Fort Oglethorpe on July 3 to celebrate the 243rd birthday of the United States of America.

 The celebration, coordinated by Chris McKeever, director of the 6th Cavalry Museum, included a chalk art competition with guests coming in from other cities, a Patriotic Kids costume contest, music by the Tabernacle Big Band, food, free U.S. flags from Heritage Funeral Home, and an inflatables play zone for children.
 Battlefield Community Seventh Day Adventist Church gave away free glow sticks, tattoos and two bicycles and helmets.